Tracing Journal: Dinosaural Tube Bender

-In 2004, Dan collaborated with Guitar Magazine in the UK to release a DIY kit for the Tube Bender.
+The Tube Bender circuit actually predates the commercial release.
+In February 2003, Dan collaborated with Guitar Magazine in the UK to release a DIY kit for the Tube Bender. which was at that point a brand-new circuit design exclusive to the magazine.
 The schematic and a portion of the technical description can be found here, including waveforms comparing it to overdriven tube amplifiers.
-(If you happen to have a scan of the full magazine article, please get in touch!)
-But despite having the same name, there was still an open question of how similar the magazine version was to the commercial version.
+The commercial version seemed as though it was a tweaked and updated version of the same circuit, although nobody had ever traced the commercial version to know exactly how different it was.

 Fast-forward to 2016, a few years after Dinosaural had released their other two commercial pedals, the OPA-101 Overdriven Pre-Amp and the OTC-201 Opticompressor.
 Dan did an extremely limited reissue of the Tube Bender, exact replicas of the original (even down to the PCB).
 The only differences are that it uses a black enclosure and the DC jack was changed to the more standard barrel-connector (Boss) style.